James Bird (cricketer)

 James Waller Bird (19 November 1808 – 20 February 1876) was an English cleric and cricketer with amateur status.
-He was born at Little Waltham near Chelmsford in Essex and was educated at Winchester College and Wadham College, Oxford, and played first-class cricket for Oxford University 1827–29.
+He was born at Little Waltham near Chelmsford in Essex and was educated at Winchester College and Wadham College, Oxford, and played for Oxford University 1827–29.
 He became a Church of England priest and was rector of Foulsham, Norfolk, from 1855 until his death.

 Bird married in 1850 Laura Beauchamp-Proctor, daughter of George Edward Beauchamp-Proctor, and they had ten children.
 He died at Paddington, London in 1876.